la3za/k5cbq-k3ng_cw_keyer-2024-03-20/README.md

 will give the old behavior where it just keeps hitting you with the same word over and over again.

 The modification affects:
-* Command Line Interface, Receive / Transmit Echo Practice,
+* Command Line Interface, Receive / Transmit Echo Practice:
   * Progressive 5 Character Groups
   * callsigns
   * 2,3,4 letter words